AndypSheridan/barbelles/README.md

 ### **404 Page**

 A custom 404 page was added to catch instances when the User may have mis-typed a URL, or if content has been removed from the site.
-The 404 page features text displaying the content is not available and features a back button:
+The 404 page features text displaying the content cannot be found and features a back button:

 ![Screenshot of 404 page](docs/images/404.png)